nickwimer/ytScripts/README.md

 The proper order should be `black`, then `isort`, finally `flake8` to catch any issues.
 If there are further changes, repeat the formatting sequence

+Most scripts can now make full use of parallel processing either over multiple datasets in a timeseries or through domain decomposition (depending on the application).
+Just submit using `mpirun -np X` (or system equivalent).
+This is particularly usefull when dealing with a large number of time outputs or with very large data.

 # Scripts for Data Extractions
 Scripts for data extraction and maniupulation are located under `data_extraction/`